rigetti/pyquil/docs/source/wavefunction_simulator.rst

 ==========================

-Formerly a part of the QVM object in pyQuil, the Wavefunction Simulator allows you to directly inspect the wavefunction of a program.
-Because of the probabilistic nature of quantum information, the programs you'll be running on the QPU (or on your QVM) can give a distribution of outputs.
-When running on the QPU or QVM, you would aggregate results (anywhere from tens of trials to 100k+!) that you can sample (to get back a distribution).
+Formerly a part of the QVM object in pyQuil, the Wavefunction Simulator allows you to directly inspect the wavefunction of a quantum state prepared by your program.
+Because of the probabilistic nature of quantum information, the programs you'll be running on the QPU can give a distribution of outputs.
+When running on the QPU or QVM, you would aggregate results (anywhere from tens of trials to 100k+!) that you can sample to get back a distribution.

 With the Wavefunction Simulator, you can look at the distribution without having to collect samples from your program.
 This can save a lot of time for small programs.
 Let's walk through a basic example of using WavefunctionSimulator: